sergejsha/autoplay/README.md

 # Features

 - Autoplay is optimized for CI/CD usage:
-  - it does **not** trigger assembly task - you can reuse build artifacts from previous build steps;
+  - it does **not** trigger assembly task automatically - you can reuse build artifacts from previous build steps;
-  - it accepts JSON key as **base64-encoded string**, which is a secure and convenient way of providing sensitive data.
+  - it accepts JSON key as **base64-encoded string** from external secure variables.

 - Autoplay is developer friendly:
   - it does **not** require storing any dummy keys in source control;
-  - it can be used without credentials provided in development;
   - it has a single publish task for uploading artifacts (apk or app bundle) and release notes.

 - Autoplay is reliable and future-proof:
   - it has clean and concise implementation, which is easy to understand, extend and fix;
   - it's covered by unit tests;
-  - it's built using latest technologies and tools.
+  - it's built using latest tools and API's.

 # Usage